SecretFoundation/SNIPs/SNIP-52.md

 Once Alice has obtained her Notification Seed for the desired channel, she no longer needs to query the contract and steps 4-6 can repeat ad infinitum.

-# Modes: Counter Mode vs TxHash Mode
+# Channel Modes

-Each channel can operate in one of two modes: Counter Mode, or TxHash Mode.
+Each channel can operate in one of several modes: Counter Mode, TxHash Mode, or Bloom Mode.
 A channel's mode should either be hardcoded or set during contract initialization.
 It should never change.

+> NOTE: Additional channel modes are reserved for future revisions.
+Implementations should not assume that only the given modes exist.
+Therefore, implementations should NOT use a _default_ case or _else_ branch to select the remaining condition.

+## Single recipient: Counter Mode & TxHash Mode

+Counter Mode and TxHash Mode are for channels that deliver each notification to a single recipient, for example, a direct token transfer, direct messaging, or a two-player game.

 There is a trade-off between these two modes.
 Counter Mode is easier on clients but less secure.